Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 				- There is a way when you [[Tell a Story]] to [[Put a Spin to a Story]].
 It makes you smile, kinda look like a teenager and being excited and ecstatic.
 It makes it non-believable; makes us think you are in a [[Fantasy World]]; "You are doing the Israel thing again where everything is so amazing, so exciting"
 				- So the Proposal is to tell the story without the spin.
 So use the same energy, loudness and Clarity, but the energetic spin without the smile on your face that looks like you are laughing at your own jokes.
 					- Isreal accepts.
-						- Clinton commits to being the guardiag for
+						- Clinton commits to being the guardian for this, and will make visual gesture in the screen if he notices he's doing it.
+				-
 			-
 			-
 			-